-In fact, as policy-makers have stated in their final policy paper on margin requirements for noncleared derivatives, the margin rules have two main goals: reduction of systemic risk and promotion of central clearing.
+In fact, as policy-makers have stated in their final policy paper on margin requirements for non-cleared derivatives, the margin rules have two main goals: reduction of systemic risk and promotion of central clearing.
 To achieve these objectives, policy-makers articulated a set of key principles upon which their final margin rules are based4.

 One of these principles and rules (Principle and Requirement 2) relates to the scope of coverage and applicability of the margin rules.
-It requires that all financial firms and systemically important non-financial entities with more than \notin 8 billion in derivatives notional exposure exchange variation margin (VM) and IM on their trades5.
-The IM requirement is being phased in: the first two phases included firms with \notin 3 trillion and \notin 2.25 trillion of notional, respectively.
-The third phase began September 2018, and covers firms with \notin 1.5 trillion in notional.
-The fourth phase takes effect September 2019, and covers firms with \notin 0.75 trillion in notional.
-The fifth and final phase (September 2020) covers firms with at least \notin 8 billion in notional.
+It requires that all financial firms and systemically important non-financial entities with more than $\in 8$ billion in derivatives notional exposure exchange variation margin (VM) and IM on their trades5.
+The IM requirement is being phased in: the first two phases included firms with $\in 3$ trillion and $\in 2.25$ trillion in notional, respectively.
+The third phase began September 2018, and covers firms with $\in 1.5$ trillion in notional.
+The fourth phase takes effect September 2019, and covers firms with $\in 0.75$ trillion in notional.
+The fifth and final phase (September 2020) covers firms with at least $\in 8$ billion in notional.